(1) As used in this section :

 (4) A notarized statement from the applicant, on a form prescribed by the board, that the applicant will not accept any form of remuneration for any medical services rendered while in possession of a volunteer's certificate.

-(D) The holder of a volunteer's certificate may provide medical services only to indigent and uninsured persons.
+(D) The holder of a volunteer's certificate may provide medical services only to indigent and uninsured persons, but may do so at any location, including a free clinic.
 The holder shall not accept any form of remuneration for providing medical services while in possession of the certificate.
 Except in a medical emergency, the holder shall not perform any operation or deliver babies.
 The board may revoke a volunteer's certificate on receiving proof satisfactory to the board that the holder has engaged in practice in this state outside the scope of the certificate.

 (1) A volunteer's certificate shall be valid for a period of three years, unless earlier revoked under division (D) of this section or pursuant to section 4731.22 of the Revised Code.
 A volunteer's certificate may be renewed upon the application of the holder.
 The board shall maintain a register of all persons who hold volunteer's certificates.
 The board shall not charge a fee for issuing or renewing a certificate pursuant to this section.